PauGuirao/F1OLAP/README.md

 ## Extracting the Remote Database
--To extract the database we use a Java Application which follows the MVC(Model-View-Controller) structure.
+- To extract the database we use a Java Application which follows the MVC(Model-View-Controller) structure.
 Firstly the controller controls the start of the RemoteConnection and the LocalConnection

 ```java
     private Connection remoteConnection;